mintheredonethat/stake/README.md

 ## Motivation for Stake

 Self-awareness enlightened me to my subtle form of procrastination - I would learn a lot by digesting material, but never really applied what I learned.
-By "being in motion" as opposed to "taking action" (http://jamesclear.com/taking-action), I was no closer to achieving my goals than I was X days ago.
+By "being in motion" as opposed to "taking action" ([James Clear](http://jamesclear.com/taking-action)), I was no closer to achieving my goals than I was X days ago.

 I sought out accountability buddies to make sure I would complete my tasks.
 Each person in the team deconstructed their goals into measurable, actionable units.